 AgPest is supported by other key agricultural organisations, including Beef + Lamb New Zealand and regional councils, which also share the AgResearch information to ensure specific sectors receive it.
 This includes information via texts to mobile phones by Beef + Lamb New Zealand, which people can register for at its website.

-The email alert service is free to sign up for, and can be accessed through the website www.AgPest.co.nz, or through Twitter @agpestNZ
+The email alert service is free to sign up for, and can be accessed through the website www.AgPest.co.nz(external link), or through Twitter @agpestNZ